 Create a consent question within the online survey

 In order to publish responses in Citizen Space, the survey must ask respondents for their consent to publish, using a question with a radio button or single checkbox answer component as you want to ensure only one answer to a consent question.

 Set up the consent question just as you would any other question in the survey (being sure to use a radio button or single checkbox answer component).

 In the reporting field heading we recommend entering something such as 'response publishing consent' as it will make it easy to identify when configuring the response publishing settings.
-The consent question can be positioned anywhere in the survey, but is commonly placed at either the beginning or the end of the consultation.
+The consent question can be positioned anywhere in the survey, but is commonly placed at either the beginning or the end.

 Keep in mind that if a respondent does not answer the consent question, none of their responses can be published, so you may wish to set the consent question as 'required' to answer.